-The Monster Clarity 101 AirLinks have mediocre controls that aren't very intuitive to use.
+The Monster Clarity 101 have mediocre controls that aren't very intuitive to use.
 Located on both earbuds, the touch controls have the same double-tap action for volume and voice assistant.
 While it should trigger volume control when you're listening to music, our tests opened voice assistant half the time we tried to change the volume.

 These earbuds are very portable.
 Their small, sleek size makes it easy to take them with you, and they should easily fit into most pockets.

-The case of the Clarity 101 is unique: to open it, you have to turn the black knob until the earbud compartment clicks into place.
+These truly wireless earbuds come with a unique charging case.
+To open it, you have to turn the black knob until the earbud compartment clicks into place.
 It has a 360-degree rotation so it doesn't matter what side you turn from.
 The earbuds are magnetically kept in place and while the case is completely made of hard plastic, it seems very sturdy.

 These earbuds feel very well-built.
 While they're all made of plastic, they're solid and could take a few falls without suffering too much damage.
 They're also rated IPX5 for water resistance, although we don't test this.